Jenkins accepted in She Code Africa Contributhon

 The Jenkins Pipeline Steps Reference and Pipeline online help often receive feedback that more examples are needed, that step return values need to be described, and that arguments need more description of their purpose, allowed values, and expected results.
 Most plugin maintainers do not provide detailed documentation of the pipeline steps, or the arguments to those pipeline steps.
 This project will improve the documentation of pipeline steps and their arguments while introducing Jenkins Pipeline, Jenkins plugin development, Jenkins documentation as code, and the concepts of GitHub forks and pull requests.

 We’ve identified development tasks that up to three Contributhon participants will complete during April.
 The tasks will introduce the participants to Jenkins plugin development.
 They will experiment with plugin changes in Jenkins and submit pull requests to provide Pipeline examples and help.
 They will meet twice a week with Jenkins mentors, Kristin Whetstone, Mark Waite, and Meg McRoberts to review their progress, provide coaching, and help with issues.

 We’ve been collecting Jenkins documentation feedback since 2017.
 Now we’re using that feedback to prioritize the plugins to improve as part of this project.
 The top 10 Pipeline plugins that have received the most feedback are:

-If you are a plugin maintainer and would like help to add examples and online help for the Pipeline steps in your plugin, send email to the Jenkins Documentation mailing list.
+If you are a plugin maintainer and would like help to add examples and online help for the Pipeline steps in your plugin, let us know in the jenkinsci/docs gitter channel.
 We’ll consider including additional plugins as we better understand the development pace for She Code Africa participants.